Tirzepatide Pancreatitis Warning Signs and Prevention

 ⚠️ MEDICAL EMERGENCY WARNING

 Severe, persistent abdominal pain that radiates to your back, accompanied by nausea and vomiting, may indicate pancreatitis.
-Stop tirzepatide immediately and seek emergency medical care.
-Call 911 or go to the nearest emergency room.
+Stop tirzepatide and seek urgent medical evaluation right away.

 Understanding Pancreatitis and GLP-1 Medications

 Pancreatitis—inflammation of the pancreas—is a rare but serious potential side effect of tirzepatide (Mounjaro, Zepbound) and other GLP-1 receptor agonists.
-While the absolute risk remains low (estimated at 0.2-0.4% of users), it's critical to understand warning signs and risk factors.
+Clinical trial labeling reports pancreatitis, and patients should understand the warning signs that need prompt evaluation.

 This comprehensive guide covers everything you need to know about pancreatitis risk with tirzepatide, including who's most at risk, how to recognize symptoms early, and what to do if you suspect pancreatitis.